-The visually stunning downtown development had humble roots.
-The Park Town hotel started as a local family business, and almost 60 years later, it remains a local family business.
+The Park Town Hotel, located in downtown Saskatoon, has humble roots.
+We started as a local family business, and almost 60 years later, we remains a local family business.

 The Park Town hotel began as a simple idea by August Verbeke (Gus) and his brother Peter Verbeke.
 Gus and Peter were looking for a new business opportunity in 1957 when they imagined a hotel on Saskatoon’s prestigious Spadina Crescent.